cotoami/cotoami/README.md

 * [Install Docker Desktop for Windows \| Docker Documentation](https://docs.docker.com/docker-for-windows/install/)

 The easiest way to launch your own Cotoami server is to use Docker.
-If you have a Docker environment running (`docker info` outputs some info), just one single command below will launch a whole environment, which contains an app server and several backend services), with default configuration:
+If you have a Docker environment running (`docker info` outputs some info), just one single command below will launch a whole environment, which contains an app server and several backend services, with default configuration:

 ```
 $ wget -qO - https://raw.githubusercontent.com/cotoami/cotoami/master/launch/run.sh | bash